hcoggan/BCH-ED/README.md

 # Overview of files

+NOTE: The user will have to specify directions for save_filepath in order to run these.

 'preprocessing.r': cleans the original data, extracting demographic characteristics, chief complaints, and history of previous visits.

 'produce-odds-ratios.r': uses the files produced in preprocessing.r to calculate odds ratios for admission and our secondary outcomes.